 What a unique experience!
 Something about old stone structures such as pyramids and temples sitting with palm trees on a cliff overlooking the sand doesn’t quite compute.
 That being said, it makes for one gorgeous site to see.
 Tulum isn’t just the ruins of one temple or pyramid, though it’s most famous for one large temple in the center.
 Rather, it’s the remains of a full city spread out across a field overlooking the ocean.
 So, when you go to Tulum, prepare for a lot of walking across the full city by the water.

 The most interesting part of our tour of Tulum was hearing about how the structures were built.
 Most likely, if you see a building with a roof- it was a temple.
+This is because the roofs of these holy buildings were actually built with stones.
 The roofs on homes were generally built with less sturdy matter such as straw.
 So, if you see a ruin without a roof in this area, it was most likely a place that was lived in.

 This site houses one of the first known lighthouses, as well.
 Though it didn’t necessarily work like a modern-day lighthouse, it was definitely a larger tower-like structure out on the edge of the cliff standing high above the water.

 The early Mayans also brightly colored their buildings with reds and blues, and you can see the remains of some of the red paint on the ruins if you look closely enough.
+In fact, it’s imperative to stop and admire the immense amount of details on these buildings.
 These sites are absolutely worth a closer look into all the specific details.

 Perhaps, the funniest things about the ruins is their inhabitants.
 You see, there are hundreds of iguanas (if not thousands) living in the ruins of Tulum.
 You will see them everywhere.
 As our guide said, “The iguanas rule this land.”